You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • If at least one of your parents has lived in Germany for at least 8 years before the birth of the child

-• If at the time the child is born, one of the parents had a permanent residence permit.
+• If at the time the child is born, one of the parents has a permanent residence permit.

-However, under a recent law from December 2014, this type of German citizen (to foreign parents) who have grown up in Germany or whose foreign citizenship is that of an EU member state or Switzerland may keep both their German and their other citizenship.
-Once again, the other state’s rules may interfere with the acquisition of dual citizenship and getting professional legal advice is recommendable.
+However, under a recent law from December 2014, this type of German citizen (to foreign parents) who has grown up in Germany or whose foreign citizenship is that of an EU member state or Switzerland may keep both their German and their other citizenship.
+Once again, the other state’s rules may interfere with acquiring dual citizenship and getting professional legal advice is recommendable.

-German citizenship by naturalization can be gained by non-Germans who have lived and worked in Germany over several years.
+German citizenship by residency can be gained by non-Germans who have lived and worked in Germany for several years.
 It is provided for per § 10 StAG, which outlines the following conditions:

 A person can apply if: